hashstation/hashstation/docs/jobs/creating/attacks.md

 Attack Modes
 ============

-Since Fitcrack uses Hashcat under the hood, it also provides the same attack modes.
+Since Hashstation uses Hashcat under the hood, it also provides the same attack modes.
 Attack modes refer to the different ways of cracking the hashes you provide as the job input.

 ![Attack modes](../../_media/img/add-job/attack-settings.png)